justinfargnoli/lshforest/README.md

 Install: `go get github.com/justinfargnoli/lshforest`

-This is an implementation of LSH Forest as describes in the following paper (http://infolab.stanford.edu/~bawa/Pub/similarity.pdf).
+This is an implementation of a LSH Forest as described in the following paper (http://infolab.stanford.edu/~bawa/Pub/similarity.pdf).

-This library, currently, is only working to support consine similarity.
+This library, currently, is only supports cosine similarity.
 However, pull requests to support other applicable similarity metrics are welcome :)